DarkHighness/ecnu-cli/README.md

 use command like

 ```
-hdu-cli net login --username {Your student number} --password {Your HDU Cas Password} --save
+ecnu-cli net login --username {Your student number} --password {Your HDU Cas Password} --save
 ```

-or manually use the .hdu-cli.yaml and fill according the comments
+or manually use the .ecnu-cli.yaml and fill according the comments

 <details>
 <summary>Trouble shoot</summary>